 Looking for a fun Valentines bingo game to play at a Valentine’s Day party?
 These Valentines Day bingo cards are perfect for classroom parties, couples parties, Galentine’s Parties and more!
 Combine them with these Valentine’s games for an event all your guests will love!

 One of my family’s traditions for Christmas Eve is to play Christmas bingo.
 Ever since my son has been old enough to really understand the game, he’s been absolutely hooked on bingo.

 I’m pretty sure he was the most excited one to play Super Bowl commercial bingo earlier this month, even more than the adults who actually cared about the game!

-So lately I’ve been creating bingo games for his class at school and church to use.
-And honestly, just as a fun after school activity.
+And honestly, sometimes we just play as a fun after school activity.
 He doesn’t care that he’s not playing against anyone – he just likes to play!

 Valentine’s Day Bingo

 Each of the printable cards is full of cute Valentine’s day images that will appeal to players of all ages!
 There are twenty-four different images so every one of the game boards will have each of the images on their cards, just in different places, which means they’ll be called in a different order.

 I decided to go with this route with the printable cards because with kids, sometimes they lose attention or get frustrated when they can’t find the images on their cards.

 So every image is on every card.
 Makes it a bit easier than say this love story Valentine’s Day game!
 It does mean that these cards won’t work for blackout but it’s still a fun Valentine’s Day game (and who really does blackout for Valentine’s Day anyway!).